ZMobile/langchain-java/README.md

 # langchain-java

-`langchain-java` is a Java-based library designed to interact with large language models (LLMs) like OpenAI's GPT-4.
+`langchain-java` is a Java-based library designed to interact with large language models (LLMs) like OpenAI's GPT.

 ``TJava